lexicHQ/docs/conditional-flows.md

 ![](./go-to-input.png)

-Next, we are capturing the user input and validating it for a given pattern `?(Yes:No)`:
+Next, we are carepturing the user input and validating it for a given pattern `?(Yes:No)`:

 ![](./go-to-user-input.png)